 The remainder of the article is organized as follows.
 In Section~II we first derive an expression for the rate constant $k_\mathrm{R\rightarrow P}$.
 Then, using the Eyring equation, we derive the connection between $\Delta F^\ddagger_\mathrm{RP}$ and $k_\mathrm{R\rightarrow P}$.
 The physical interpretation of the components that constitute the correct activation free energy is discussed.
 In Section~III we employ simple analytic models to assess the error incurred by the common practice of taking $\Delta F^\ddagger_\mathrm{RP}$ to be the difference between the values of the FEP at the maximum (transition state) and the minimum at R. Section~IV is devoted to an analysis of the sensitivity of $\Delta F_\mathrm{RP}$ and $\Delta F^\ddagger_\mathrm{RP}$ to the choice of the CV.
-To emphasize the errors that can result from estimating $\Delta F^\ddagger_\mathrm{RP}$ directly from the FEP, we examine in Section~V a numerical one-dimensional model and two realistic chemical processes.
-We conclude with Section~VI, which consists of a summary of our findings and a discussion of open questions on the computation of the activation free energy.
+To emphasize the errors that can result from estimating $\Delta F^\ddagger_\mathrm{RP}$ directly from the FEP, we examine in Section~V a numerical one-dimensional model and two realistic chemical processes. {Section~VI consists of a summary of our findings and a discussion of open questions on the computation of the activation free energy.
 Our conclusions are summarized in Section~VII.}